This website may contain affiliate links and advertising so that we can provide recipes to you. Read my privacy policy.

 - Sesame oil: Adds intense flavor.

-- Dry Ginger: Blends easy and has just the right amount of flavor and heat.
+- Dry Ginger: Blends easily and has just the right amount of flavor and heat.

 - Green Onions, Sesame Seeds, Additional Red Pepper Flakes: These are all optional but all worth the extra effort to have them ready to go.

 Start by adding a simple breading to the outside, then pan fry the edges for just a few minutes.
 This is an extra step, but you will love the crispy edges.
 The chicken has a tender and juicy center by doing this extra step.
-If you want to just dump the chicken in with the sauce and let it do its thing you can as well.
+If you want to just dump the chicken in with the sauce and let it do its thing, I have a tip for thickening the sauce in the tip section.

-- Mix: In a mixing bowl add the chicken and cornstarch.
+- Coat the Chicken: In a mixing bowl add the chicken and cornstarch.
 Toss until the chicken is completely coated in the cornstarch.

-- Brown: In a medium sized skillet over medium high heat add oil and cook the chicken until the chicken is slightly brown but not cooked throughout.
+- Brown the Chicken: In a medium-sized skillet over medium-high heat add oil and cook until the chicken is slightly brown but not cooked throughout.
 Put in the bottom of a slow cooker.

-- Whisk: In a small mixing bowl whisk together hoisin sauce, soy sauce, brown sugar, garlic rice wine vinegar, sesame oil, ginger and crushed red pepper.
-Pour on top of chicken in the slow cooker.
+- Make the Sauce: In a small mixing bowl whisk together hoisin sauce, soy sauce, brown sugar, garlic rice wine vinegar, sesame oil, ginger, and crushed red pepper.
+Pour on top of the chicken into the slow cooker.

 - Cook: Cook on low heat for 3-4 hours or until chicken is cooked throughout.